MHShokuhi/Arda.ir-TolkienTour/README.md

 # Arda.ir-TolkienTour
-## visualizing important moment of J.R.R.
+## visualizing important moments of J.R.R.
 Tolkien's life as a timeline

 You can see the most important points in J.R.R.
 Tolkien's life and all his important publications to this date in a beautiful timeline.